Chanda Gunn

-Chanda Leigh Gunn (born January 27, 1980, in Huntington Beach, California) is an American ice hockey player.
+Chanda Leigh Gunn (born January 27, 1980, in Huntington Beach, California) is a retired American ice hockey goaltender.
 She won a bronze medal at the 2006 Winter Olympics.
 At the games in Turin, she played close to 250 minutes and had 50 saves with a save percentage of 89.3%.

 Northeastern

 In the 2003–04 season, Chanda Gunn in her senior season led the Huskies to eight wins.
 In doing so, she broke two school records: registering 56 saves in a game and twice recording 23 saves in one period.
 In addition, she finished the season ranked first nationally in save percentage, with a .940 mark, and tenth in the nation with a 1.94 goals-against average.
 During the season, she was recognized twice as Hockey East Player of the Month.
 She ranked first in the conference in save percentage (.937) and third in goals-against average with a 2.01 GAA.
 During her career, Gunn was a finalist for College Hockey's Humanitarian Award, presented annually to college hockey's finest citizen, in 2003 and 2004.

 In 2004, Gunn was awarded the Honda Inspiration Award which is given to a collegiate athlete "who has overcome hardship and was able to return to play at the collegiate level".
 She overcame epilepsy and rebounded to become an All-American hockey goalie.

 Since the 2007–2008 season, Gunn is an assistant coach at Northeastern University under head coach Laura Schuler.
 The two-time All-America goaltender is coaching while continuing to pursue her international hockey career.